OrionExplorer/dcpam/src/DCPAM_ETL/README.md

   * many of the DCPAM ETL instances can run across many servers
   * data transformations can run across many servers
 * Staging Area:
-  * fully supported, but not required in the ETL process
+  * fully supported, but not required in the ETL/ELT process
   * possibility to keep Staging Area outside the DCPAM Database
 * Data transformation:
-  * fully supported, but not required in the ETL process
+  * fully supported, but not required in the ETL/ELT process
   * possibility to run outside the DCPAM server
-* Each Change Data Capture process operates independently in separate thread.
+* Each ETL/ELT process operates independently in separate thread.
 * Database support is provided with native libraries (see _Data sources_ and _Linux Dependencies_ in this document).
 * Simply put, DCPAM ETL allows to perform advanced data copy between technically different datasets.